 Find out about all that we have to offer from exhibitions to gardens and butterflies to owls by clicking the links above.

-A chance to meet the Hall Place team and view the venue dressed to impress.
+A chance to meet the Hall Place team and various wedding suppliers.
 If you are looking for a venue for your wedding ceremony and or reception we would love to show you around.

 A must for any bride